stateofca/opencred/docs/00-configure-workflow.md

         -----BEGIN CERTIFICATE-----
         ...your registered certificate...
         -----END CERTIFICATE-----
+      google:
+        rpMetadataBytes: <base64url-encoded RP metadata from Google>
 ```

 Only one `wallet: google-wallet` entry is used at a time (the first
 matching entry in config array order).
 Multiple entries are allowed
 for rotation — add the new entry, verify it works, then remove the
 old one.

+Google Wallet requires relying-party branding metadata in every
+authorization request.
+Provide the Base64URL-encoded CBOR value Google
+supplies under `google.rpMetadataBytes`; OpenCred emits it verbatim as
+`client_metadata.gw_rp_metadata_bytes`.
+If `google.rpMetadataBytes` is
+omitted, OpenCred logs a startup warning and sends the request without
+the field; Google Wallet may reject it.

 ### Request flow